 Demonstrate the value of investing in professional development

-Leaders like go-getters.
-With workplace stress costing an estimated 550 million workdays and $500 billion per year, building individual resilience can have a significant impact on an organization.
-Keep a library of books on personal development, provide a stress-management option, and create opportunities to assist in employees’ personal and professional goals in their evaluations.
+With workplace stress costing an estimated 550 million workdays and $500 billion per year, building individual resilience can significantly impact an organization.
+Keep a library of books on personal development, provide a stress-management option, and create opportunities to assist employees’ personal and professional goals in their evaluations.
 Aduro provides compensation for professional training seminars and regular check-ins with management to tailor each person’s job responsibilities to their skills and interests.

-Follow the Leader: ADURO co-founders Dr. Darren White and Dr. Toni Best harvest a strong employee growth culture through coaching, easy-to-access development workshops, and an internal program in which employees build their “Roadmap for Success.”
+- Follow the Leader: Aduro co-founders Dr. Darren White and Dr. Toni Best harvest a strong employee growth culture through coaching, easy-to-access development workshops, and internal programs.

-Leaders want to create a legacy.
-Show them Double the Donations, “Corporate Benefits of CSR”, including improved brand image, media coverage, retention rates and employee engagement.
+Leaders in the workplace want to create a legacy.
 Cultivate a culture of sustainability by donating a dollar amount to organizations for every hour employees volunteer.
-Did we mention that 65% of Fortune 500 companies offer gift matching programs?
+Did we mention that 65% of Fortune 500 companies offer gift-matching programs?